gurkanguldas/TextureParticles.Unity3D/README.md

 # TextureParticles.Unity3D
-Creating animations for Unity3D from green screen video footage.
+Tool to create animations for Unity3D from green screen video footage.